maxmcd/gRPSQLite/README.md

 # gRPSQLite

-gRPC + SQLite

-Build multitenant, metered, bottomless, infinite SQLite databases backed by anything you can dream of.
+gRPC + SQLite enabling you to easily build multitenant, metered, bottomless, infinite SQLite databases backed by anything you can dream of.
 Implement by making a gRPC server and using a pre-made VFS.

 Give every user, human or AI, as many SQLite databases as they want.